Skip to content

 New York CityPASS vs New York Pass - Circle Line New York The Difference Between the New York CityPASS and the New York Pass - Observation Deck

-If you are planning to take a Hop-On Hop-Off Bus Tour whilst in New York, then you should consider the New York Pass.
-With this pass, you receive a 1-day Hop-On Hop-Off bus ticket for Big Bus.
-This ticket allows you to tour the Uptown and Downtown loops for one day.
+If you’re planning on taking a Hop on Hop off bus tour whilst in New York, you should consider the New York Pass.
+The pass includes a 2-day Hop on Hop off bus ticket for Big Bus.
+This ticket allows you to tour the Uptown and Downtown loops for two whole days.
+A great way to familiarise yourself with the city in a short time.

 In summary: